revolut-engineering/revolut-checkout-example/revolut-pay-example/README.md

 ### 2. Create account

-1. If you didn't have already, create a [Revolut Business sandbox account](https://sandbox-business.revolut.com)
+1. If you didn't have already, create a [Revolut Business Sandbox account](https://sandbox-business.revolut.com)
 1. Get your Public and Private API keys from [Merchant API settings](https://sandbox-business.revolut.com/settings/apis?tab=merchant-api).

 ### 3. Set enviroment variables

-1. Copy and rename the `.env.example` file to `.env`
+1. Copy and rename the `.env.example` file to `.env`.
 1. Add your corresponding API keys to the following variables:

     ```properties